 We’re going to split our analysis of 5G in to three sections — Coverage, Signal and Ubiquity:

-In 2020, China achieved their 5G tower construction goal of building 700,000 towers, covering as much of the country as possible.
+In 2020, China achieved their 5G tower construction goal of building 700,000 towers, covering as much of the country as possible, and reached a 5G base station count of 1.6 million in 2022.
 With this complete, 70% of the 5G towers worldwide now reside in China.
 The remaining 300,000 5G towers are spread across the rest of the world, which seems like a lot until you realise there are over 6 million 4G towers, yet many rural areas struggle with 4G.
 If you’re in a major city in a first world country, you’re likely to be connected to a 5G tower for a decent percentage of your day, but if you live in a rural area or are in a developing nation, then you’ll be much less likely to have access to 5G.

 As an example, let’s compare my home city of Bristol.
 A little under half a million people live there, and it’s the largest city in the southwest of England.
 However, with multiple universities, it’s also a relatively young city with over 10% of the population being students.
 Statistically, more young people should mean a higher level of smartphone adoption.